jameschesmer/NC-News-Front/README.md

 ### Getting Started

-To see the project in action go https://nc-news-jc.netlify.com/ or https://nc-news-jc.herokuapp.com/
+To see the project in action go https://nc-news-jc.netlify.com/

 The API in use for this project is available https://github.com/jameschesmer/BE2-northcoders-news